A Dynamic Low-Rank Fast Gaussian Transform: Introduction

 in merely $n \log^{O(d)} ( \| q \|_1 / \epsilon )$ time, which is dramatically faster than na\"ive matrix-vector multiplication ($n^2$) for constant dimension $d$.
-Note that the (poly)logarithmic dependence on $1/\eps$ means that FGT can achieve \emph{polynopmially-small} additive error in quasi-linear time, which is as good as exact computation for all practical purposes.
+Note that the (poly)logarithmic dependence on $1/\eps$ means that FGT can achieve \emph{polynomially-small} additive error in quasi-linear time, which is as good as exact computation for all practical purposes.
 The crux of FGT is that the $n\times n$ matrix $\k$ can be stored \emph{implicitly}, using a clever spectral-analytic decomposition of the geometrically-decaying pairwise distances (``interaction rank'', more on this below).

 Kernel matrices play a central role in machine learning \cite{sc04,rr08}, as they allow to extend convex optimization and learning algorithms to nonlinear feature spaces and even to non-convex problems \cite{ll18,jgh18,dzps19,als19_dnn,als19_rnn,lsswy20}.
-Accordingly, matrix-vector multiplication with kernel matrices is a basic operation in many ML optimization tasks, such as Kernel PCA and ridge regression \cite{am15,acw17,akm+17,lsswy20}, Gaussian-process regression (GPR) \cite{REN10}), Kernel linear system solvers (via Conjugate Gradient \cite{acss20}), and Bregman-projection methods for Metric and Kernel Learning \cite{jkdg08} to mention a few.
-The related data-structure problem of \emph{kernel density estimation} of a point \cite{cs17,bcis18,cs19,ckns20} has various applications in data analysis and statistics \cite{FG96, SS02, OutlierDetection_KDE}, and is the main subroutine in the implementation of transfer learning using kernels (see \cite{cs17,ckns20} and references therin, and the Related Work section below).
-As such, speeding-up matrix-vector multiplication with kernel matrices, such as FGT, is an important question in theory and practice.
+Accordingly, matrix-vector multiplication with kernel matrices is a basic operation in many ML optimization tasks, such as Kernel PCA and ridge regression \cite{am15,acw17,akm+17,lsswy20}, Gaussian-process regression (GPR) \cite{REN10}), Kernel linear system solvers (via Conjugate Gradient \cite{acss20}), and in fast implementation of the dynamic ``state-space model'' (SSM) for sequence-correlation modeling (which crucially relies on the Multipole method \cite{GGR21}), to mention a few.
+The related data-structure problem of \emph{kernel density estimation} of a point \cite{cs17,bcis18,cs19,ckns20,zhdk23,as23}

+has various applications in data analysis and statistics \cite{FG96, SS02, OutlierDetection_KDE}, and is the main subroutine in the implementation of transfer learning using kernels (see \cite{cs17,ckns20} and references therein, and the Related Work section below).
+As such, speeding up matrix-vector multiplication with kernel matrices, such as FGT, is an important question in theory and practice.